KyleChenZ/navigation/README.md

     ssh ubuntu@192.168.7.210

-### TX2 (Lidar Debug)
+### TX2 (RPLidar Debug)
-Lidar should be rotating after boot.
-If not, make sure power cable is connected and powered.
+The RPLidar should be rotating on startup.
+If not, make sure the power cable is connected and powered.

-Then, check if Lidar is connect to USB0 by typing the following command in a TX2 terminal:
+Then, check if the RPLidar is connect to ttyUSB0 of TX2 by typing the following command in a TX2 terminal:

     ls /dev/ttyUSB*

-If result is /dev/ttyUSB0, then type the following command in a TX2 terminal to start Lidar motor:
+If the result is /dev/ttyUSB0, then type the following command in a TX2 terminal to start the RPLidar motor:

     systemctl restart rplidar.service

-Else if result if /dev/ttyUSB1, unplug Lidar data cable and plug again.
+Else if the result is /dev/ttyUSB1, unplug the RPLidar data cable and plug again.
 Now it should be /dev/ttyUSB0.
 Then run above the command.

 #### Note
 - Press shift+ctrl+t in a terminal to open a new tab. which is more organized and cleaner compared to openning a new window.